 Routine calls should be made during regular office hours.
 Calls will be returned in the order received by the nurses.
 The nurses have been specially trained.
 They can answer most questions and give approved advice.
 If there are problems that exceed their authorized limits, they will consult with the physician.

 Weekend and After Hours Nurse Hot-line

-Please try to limit after-hour and weekend calls to those you feel are absolutely necessary and cannot wait until regular office hours, when your child’s health records are readily available.
+Please try to limit after-hour and weekend calls to those you feel are absolutely necessary and cannot wait until regular office hours.
+The Children’s Medical Center after hour nurse will have access to your child’s entire medical record, providing the most continuity of care possible.
 Please have a pen, paper, and your pharmacy phone number handy.
 Calls will be returned at regular intervals, usually within an hour.
-Calls on Saturday morning are free.
-Calls at other times after routine office hours are charged a minimal fee based on the level of care.

 (Any health care problem requiring immediate attention) If your call is a true emergency (i.e., IMMEDIATE contact with the physician on call is necessary), please state so when you call the office or answering service.

 During Office Hours: Call the office and state your emergency.
 You will be given instruction on what to do.

 After Office Hours: Please call the office answering machine and follow the taped instructions.
 After hours medical advice calls are answered by a nurse answering service.
 If you cannot wait for a return call, please go immediately to the closest hospital or emergency room without calling.
 There is a physician there 24 hours a day.
 The emergency room will then notify whoever is on call.
 If you have a life threatening emergency, illness, or injury you feel definitely needs immediate treatment, call 911 or go directly to closest Hospital or emergency room.
 Please have your local emergency number available if you need an ambulance.

 IMPORTANT: Please notify the office of any changes in address or telephone numbers.
 Whenever leaving town, make certain that the person caring for your child has a notarized statement giving them authority to obtain medical care.